Dimension reduction for integrative survival analysis: Methodology

-The most closely related work to our own is the method proposed by \citet{wang2017multi}, who make a low-rank assumption on $\mbB_*$ and use nuclear norm penalized maximum partial likelihood for estimation.
-Their method does not perform variable selection, and thus, may perform poorly in high-dimensional settings.
-Moreover, the nuclear norm penalty imposes global shrinkage towards zero, so although one can achieve a low-rank estimate of $\mbB_*$, estimates are often overly biased.
-We discuss the method of \citet{wang2017multi} and propose a sparse variant thereof in Section \ref{sec:ConvexApprox}.
-We also compare to this method extensively in the simulation studies.
-As we will show, this approach indeed imposes unnecessary bias, has poor variable selection performance, and is too difficult to tune to be useful in practice.
+The work most closely related to our own is the method proposed by \citet{wang2017multi}, who make a low-rank assumption on $\mbB_*$ and propose a nuclear norm penalized maximum partial likelihood estimator.
+This estimator can impose low-rankness and is the solution to a convex optimization problem, but does not perform variable selection, and thus can perform poorly in high-dimensional settings.
+Moreover, the nuclear norm penalty imposes global shrinkage towards the origin, so although one can obtain a low-rank estimate of $\mbB_*$, this often comes at the cost of excess shrinkage.
+We discuss the method of \citet{wang2017multi} and propose a sparse variant thereof in Web Appendix A.1.
+As we will show in our simulation studies, this approach imposes substantial bias, has poor variable selection performance, and is too difficult to tune to be useful in practice.